 Through the tree, the Prince of evil vanquished me; but through the tree of the cross, O Christ, you have delivered me, casting down the powerful one and raising up fallen humanity.
-Refrain to your ho - ly Res - ur - rec - tion, O Lord.
+Refrain Rising from the grave, you had mercy on Zion; in your love you renewed her, O Christ, by your divine blood; and in her you shall reign for ages to come.